 This was a marvelous concert.
 Maestro Ponti and the Punta Gorda Symphony represent musical jewels of the region’s artistic psyche for the many patrons, supporters, and lovers of fine music.

 Violinist Sirena Huang is a spectacular young talent with a bright future.
 She conquers passages teeming with difficulties with ease.
-Along with her ardor and dazzling facility, she projects a warm, rich sound.
+She projects a warm, rich sound, ardor, and dazzling facility.
 Her playing is sublime and expressive.
-She plays from the heart and projects a pathos with a sound that is vital and passionate.
+She plays from the heart and projects pathos with a vital and passionate sound.

 The Symphony members met the challenges with assurance, supporting our featured violinist and partnering with Maestro Ponti to express the composers’ intent.
 Orchestral soloists emerged throughout the evening, using their voices to project and support the expressive properties of the music.

-The house was packed this evening so don’t hesitate in obtaining tickets.
+The house was packed this evening, so don’t hesitate to obtain tickets.